Small Business Line of Credit: You’ve Made It

 There are different types of small business funding available for businesses.
-They range from less desirable merchant cash advances, to sought after business line of credit.
+They range from less desirable merchant cash advances, to the highly sought after small business line of credit.

 This article addresses the following topics: